 Note: This is not an exhaustive list.
-A degree is law can open a lot many doors of career opportunities.
+A law degree can open a lot many doors to career opportunities.

 Law is most sought after by students of Humanities

 More than 40% of law school aspirants are from Science background.
-In fact, 60% of the NLSIU batch of 2013-18 comprised Science students.
+60% of the NLSIU batch of 2013-18 comprised Science students.

-Perception: Study of law is mostly preferred by male students.
+Perception: Study of law is preferred by male students.